samamiraa/02-Samamiraa-Portfolio/README.md

 Image by starline on Freepik
 https://www.freepik.com/free-vector/coming-soon-display-background-with-focus-light_18505068.htm#query=coming%20soon&position=15&from_view=keyword&track=ais

 I referred to the class materials for a lot of guidance as well.
+I was able to reverse engineer what certain things did and applied it to where it was needed in my own code.
 Also, a thank you to my tutor Andrew, who answered my thousands of questions when I was absolutely stumped.

 ## License